No one gets to choose where they want to be born or which family they are born into. And neither did I.

 Today, more than 200 kids have the opportunity to get an excellent education in preparation for a better and brighter future while being influenced by great Christian leaders in their community.
 And already, we are gearing up to serve more than 350 children in the next school year.
 This all started with my Compassion sponsorship.

 I am living proof of the significant difference someone can make in the life of a child with a little bit of what God has entrusted to them.
 My life, the life of my family and the lives of the families of the 216 children who attend the Christian school that my wife and I are building are all changed for the better.

 And this is all because a group of women whom I may never get to meet on this side of eternity decided to invest in my life and change my world.

 You too can change someone’s world today by sponsoring a child.
 You may even change an entire city or maybe a nation.
 I pray that you will decide to do so because it is more than worth it.

-ABOUT THE AUTHOR: Born and raised in Haiti, Jean Chery is a former sponsored child who holds two master’s degrees in engineering.
+ABOUT THE AUTHOR: Born and raised in Haiti, Jean Chery is a former participant of the Compassion program who holds two master’s degrees in engineering.
 Jean is married and lives in the U.S.